What is a domain name?

 This simply means that you have reserved that particular domain name until you create your own website for it.

 Linking Your Domain Name To Your Hosting Account

-We suggest you to use the name servers provided by your hosting company.
+We suggest you use the name servers provided by your hosting company.
 After sorting out name server problems.
-You need to login to your account created by your Domain Registrar on time of domain registration.
+You need to log in to your account created by your domain Registrar at the time of domain registration.
 Now find name server settings.
-In-case of Godaddy you can follow steps provided below:

 - Go to the DNS Management page.